jgillick/scrubbr/docs/index.md

 };
 ```

-### Define your TypeScript schema
+### 1. Define your TypeScript schema

-This file should only contain the properties that you want in your data.
-The primitive data types aren't critical, as Scrubbr will not do any type validation or coertion for you \(see more about custom serializers, later\).
+First define a TypeScript schema file that only contains the properties you want in our output.

 ```typescript
 // schema.ts